MICHAEL DE BONO FINE ART

 I don't know how many hours an Old Master put in, but if you look at Raphael's work at the V&A, his mammoth cartoons will give you an idea of his labours.
 He died at 37 years of age.
 It has been suggested that his premature death was from overwork, which if it was not the main cause it is likely to have acted as a contributory factor.
 Speaking for myself, I paint and draw for at least 60 hours a week every week including weekends.
 I'm certain that Raphael painted for longer.
 This doesn't mean that such long hours are always necessary when you're starting out though.

-Most of us lack time to do anything other than work for our employer, for the money needed for food and shelter.
+Most of us lack time to do anything other than work for our employer, for the money needed for food, consumer goods and shelter.
 This is the reality of the world in which we find ourselves.
 The good news is that it can be worked around.
 I too didn't have access to the privileges enjoyed by some of the more well to do. i.e no scholarships, private tuition or a place at an elite university.
 If you're serious about art and employed then don't let lack of time concern you.
 If you're fortunate to able to work conventional hours then keep in mind that there are about 96 days a year off in weekends (13 weeks) plus 4 weeks of statutory holiday.
 That's 4 whole months of the year or 1/3 of the calendar year off.
-So think positively.
+So think positively and utilise it.
+I did so, it will cost you much of your social life, but everything worth something comes at a price.

 Even if you feel worn out, you'll find that a few hours of focus on a painting or drawing can rejuvenate a tired mind.
 Consistency is the key.
 Don't feel disheartened and don't throw tantrums.
 If you have a few spare hours in the evening then use them.
 If you have a whole Sunday then utilise that.
 Avoid distractions during your free time so that you can focus all of your attention on the task at hand.
 Turn off the computer, phone and television.
 You might decide to dispose of the television altogether, as you become aware of lost time.
 If you're commuting then use that time to read the titles presented in this article.
 In this way, even with limited spare time, you will notice your abilities improve.
 It's not necessary to launch into a 60 hour week of pure art.

-If you're just starting out then start slow or you may become discouraged and give up.
+If you're just starting out then take it slow or you may become discouraged and give up.
 The long hours described above are a guide for those who are engaged in Art on a professional basis.
 Perhaps during this time you will know of others with less ability who have access to seemingly wonderful options, while you must persevere alone and in obscurity, again don't be discouraged.
 If you're any good then you'll probably get noticed in the end.
 What counts is whether your work is any good or not in your own estimation, is it the best work that you can contribute to society?
-People can be a poor sounding board because there are those who will praise your work merely to flatter you or to be polite, when the work isn't accomplished, and conversely, there will be those that will dismiss good work out of various motivations, yes such people do exist.
+People can be a poor sounding board because there are those who will praise your work merely to flatter you or to be polite, when in reality the work isn't accomplished, and conversely, there will be those that will dismiss good work out of various motivations such as envy, it's a pity but such people do exist.
 Just remember that the strongest steel is tempered through repeated exposure to fire and blows of the hammer, so too is the artist's breadth of skill developed in adverse conditions.
 The easy path isn't always the best.

 It may well be a hard path.
 Don't expect a pat on the back while you're training, and don't seek praise, why?
 Because for some years the product of your efforts are going to be subpar and won't impress anyone.
 Success has a thousand fathers but failure is an orphan.
 Lack of praise is good as it will help you to keep a level head.
 Praise can cause a person to stagnate because they will feel content with their current achievements instead of challenging themselves to improve.
 Praise is at one end of the spectrum, at the other end, which is predominant, is the post modern approach to education based on something called 'critical theory.'
 I'd encourage you to do your own research on this topic if an academic option appeals to you.
 From my observations, critical theory tends to dishearten and demotivate the student.